 - The mining and metals industry has an important role to play in the sustainable management of water resources where companies are active.
 Proactive and holistic water management strategies can create substantial competitive advantage through reducing water-related risk, identifying opportunities, attracting investment and building trust through improved transparency.

-In addition to existing commitments under the ICMM Mining Principles, ICMM company members commit to:
+In addition to existing commitments under ICMM's Mining Principles, ICMM company members commit to:

 1. Apply strong and transparent corporate water governance